danielchang2002/TaxiBGC_2022/example/README.md

 ```

 ## Verify that your output files are identical to those shown below
-Note: Slight differences in the output may occur due to updated marker databases or version differences.
+Note: Slight differences in the output may occur due to updates in the marker databases or version differences.

 ```bash
 head *.txt